Satisfactory Academic Progress

 Students may regain eligibility by raising their cumulative GPA to the minimum required, or making up a credit deficiency.
 No federal financial aid is available for the coursework taken to earn reinstatement.

 Students may appeal their ineligible satisfactory academic progress status in writing to the Office of Student Financial Services.
-The appeal must include the grounds for the appeal, and any supporting documentation.
+The appeal must include an explanation of your current standing, along with any special circumstances that might bear on your continued eligibility.
+An academic plan must also be submitted documenting the way you plan on improving your grade point average and/or catching up on credits..
 The Director of Financial Aid or the Asst.
-VP for Enrollment and SFS may consult with academic administrators and faculty at Wheaton if they are considered involved parties who may be able to knowledgably remark on the student's appeal grounds.
+VP for Enrollment and SFS may consult with academic administrators and faculty at Wheaton if they are considered involved parties who may be able to knowledgeably remark on the student's appeal grounds.
 Reinstatement of eligibility based on an approved appeal will be limited to one semester, during which time the student must achieve the required GPA to continue to receive federal funding.
 All appeal decisions are made in writing and are considered final.